-- The Company is incorporated and based in Guernsey. - We conducted our audit of the financial statements from information provided by Northern Trust International Fund Administration Services (Guernsey) Limited (the 'Administrator') to whom the board of directors has delegated the provision of certain functions.
-We also had significant interaction with the TwentyFour Asset Management LLP (the "Portfolio Manager") in completing aspects of our audit work. - We conducted all of our audit work in Guernsey, with the exception of our visit to the Portfolio Manager to discuss the audit.
-We tailored the scope of our audit taking into account the types of investments within the Company, the accounting processes and controls, and the industry in which the Company operates.
+- The Company is incorporated and based in Guernsey. - We conducted our audit of the financial statements from information provided by Northern Trust International Fund Administration Services (Guernsey) Limited (the "Administrator") to whom the board of directors has delegated the provision of certain functions.
+The Company engages TwentyFour Asset Management LLP (the "Portfolio Manager") to manage the investment portfolio.
+We had significant interaction with the Portfolio Manager in completing aspects of our audit work. - We conducted all of our audit work in Guernsey, with the exception of our on site visit to the Portfolio Manager in London at the planning stage of the audit.